dkrasne/visualizing_intertextuality/src/index.md

 ## Select passage to view

 <div class="tip">Currently there is a limited set of intertexts in the database.
-Choose Valerius Flaccus, <i>Argonautica</i>, Book 2, lines 475&ndash;476 to see what the display looks like.</div>
+Choose Valerius Flaccus, <i>Argonautica</i>, Book 1, lines 1&ndash;4 or Book 2, lines 475&ndash;476 to see what the display looks like.
+You can also <a href="./sankey">view this diagram</a> to get a rough idea of what the full network of intertexts currently looks like.</div>

 ```js
 // Create authors dropdown